javascript-mascot/javascript-mascot.github.io/README.md

 ![Screenshot](./screenshot-01.png)

-The homepage of JavaScript mascot
+The homepage of the JavaScript mascot

 ## URLs